LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 Settings files
 --------------

-Although is always possible to edit the :term:`backend Prolog compiler` adapter files, the recommended solution to customize compiler flags is to create a ``settings.lgt`` file in the Logtalk user folder or in the user home folder.
+Although it is always possible to edit the :term:`backend Prolog compiler` adapter files, the recommended solution to customize compiler flags is to create a ``settings.lgt`` file in the Logtalk user folder or in the user home folder.
-Depending on the backend Prolog compiler and on the operating-system, is also possible to define per-project settings files by creating a ``settings.lgt`` file in the project directory and by starting Logtalk from this directory.
+Depending on the backend Prolog compiler and the operating-system, is also possible to define per-project settings files by creating a ``settings.lgt`` file in the project directory and by starting Logtalk from this directory.
 At startup, Logtalk tries to load a ``settings.lgt`` file